 The burden of proof rests heavily on the pro-abortion side of this debate.
 It has the more difficult task of proving its point.
 Efforts to show that fetuses are not persons will prove, in the long run, to be futile and insurmountable.

 The difference between these two positions cannot be reconciled.
 It will never be settled nor agreed upon.
 It is an “all or nothing” war of conflicting ideas.
-The NAP is skewed toward “women’s rights” and, as a consequence, does not allow the right to life to be extended to all unborn persons, only those who are “wanted”.
+The NAP is skewed toward “women’s rights” and, as a consequence, does not allow the right of life to be extended to all unborn persons, only those who are “wanted”.

 If libertarianism is a horse carrying its riders to freedom and the NAP is the saddle those riders rest on, then the abortion issue is a burr under that saddle.
 It will always be there, irritating and counter-productive, until it is removed and ceases to be a problem.
 When will that be?
 How will it happen?
 I don’t know.
 I can’t predict the future, but I believe it will have something to do with individuals gradually and peacefully changing their minds and then changing their ways.
 Repentence, in other words.
 Hopefully, libertarianism won’t end up as Bob Seger put it so brilliantly, “…caught like a wildfire out of control, til there was nothing left to burn and nothing left to prove…”